What Pitta is, and why summer makes it harder

 1. Jawline and chin acne flares.
 Pitta-driven inflammation tends to surface in the lower face.
 If your forehead is clear but you are breaking out along the jawline, hormone-linked Pitta is a strong candidate.
 Heat aggravates the sebum-inflammation loop.

 2. Heavier or earlier-than-usual bleeding.
-Pitta governs rakta dhatu — the blood tissue.
+Pitta governs rakta dhatu, the blood tissue.
 Aggravated Pitta tends to push flow earlier and heavier in the cycle.
-Cycles that ran 32 days through winter can shorten to 26 or 27 in peak summer, with more clotting.
+A cycle that ran 32 days through winter can shorten to 26 or 27 in peak summer, with more clotting.

 4. Short fuse and emotional volatility.
-Pitta governs manas — the mental fire.
-Aggravated Pitta is the irritability you cannot explain, the snap at your partner over nothing, the road-rage that surprises you.
-In PCOS, this layers on top of cycle-driven mood patterns.
+Pitta governs manas, the mental fire.
+Aggravated Pitta is the irritability you can't explain, the snap at your partner over nothing, the road-rage that surprises you.
+In PCOS, this sits on top of cycle-driven mood patterns.

 5. Disturbed sleep and 3am wake-ups.
 Body heat held into the night keeps cortisol high.
-You fall asleep, then surface around 3am — Pitta's peak hour in the Ayurvedic clock — and cannot drift back.
+You fall asleep, then surface around 3am, Pitta's peak hour in the Ayurvedic clock, and can't drift back.

 ## Are you a Pitta-dominant PCOS type?